anshul-3000/Fraud-detection-model/README.md

+# Transaction Guardian
-# Fraud Detection System Using Decision Tree Classifier
+## Fraud Detection System Using Decision Tree Classifier
 ## Overview
 This project implements a fraud detection system using a Decision Tree Classifier with Gini Impurity.
 The model is designed to identify fraudulent transactions based on historical transaction data.
 The project includes data preprocessing, model training, and a simple web interface for real-time fraud detection.